But vaccines won’t help if folks don’t know how to use them correctly, or can’t.

 Dr. Brodie’s career was essentially over.
 He died a few years later, in his late 30s.
 I don’t know why, although rumors of suicide are plausible.7

 Dr. John Kolmer tested a weakened-virus vaccine on several thousand children, the same year as Brodie’s experiment.
+With sketchy preparation and without a control group.
 They didn’t acquire immunity.
 Several caught polio.
-Nine of them died.8
+Several died.8

 Happily, other researchers kept working.
 I talked about that earlier.